-As a parent you may have growing suspicions that your child is processing information differently to other children and if so it can be really helpful to get a formal diagnosis from an expert child and adolescent psychiatrist who will be able to identify whether your child has autism and what type of ongoing support they might need.
+As a parent, you may have growing suspicions that your child is processing information differently to other children and may wonder if they have autism.
+It can be really helpful to get a formal diagnosis from an expert child and adolescent psychiatrist who will be able to identify whether your child has autism and what type of ongoing support they might need.

 Autism is a neurodevelopmental disorder, characterised by difficulties with social communication, interacting with others and restrictive or repetitive behaviours or interests.

 The term ‘spectrum’ means that the characteristics of ASD will vary, often wildly, between individuals.
 So, you might have a child at one of the Autism spectrum who is nonverbal with learning disabilities and at the other end, you may have a child with a high IQ, who is highly articulate.

 Many people in the ‘neurotypical’ population will have ASD traits, but don’t meet the criteria for an Autism diagnosis.

 ASD is an umbrella term – Asperger’s and Pathological Demand Avoidance are classifications of Autism, however in recent years there has been debate about the usefulness of these classifications.
 The USA has moved to a diagnostic model of just ‘ASD’.

 In some children, the signs of autism are very obvious and they may be diagnosed with ASD from an early age.
 But for other children, the symptoms of autism are more subtle and harder to pick up.
 Your child might display unusual behaviours which don’t fit the stereotype for ASD and therefore make it harder to seek a formal diagnosis.